Our Protocol

 Whitestone Chambers is committed to providing work environment in which everyone is treated equally and with respect.
 We take very seriously, and do not tolerate, any form of unwanted conduct relating to age, disability, gender reassignment, race, religion or belief, sex or sexual orientation which has the aim or effect of violating a person's dignity, or which creates an intimidating, hostile, degrading, humiliating or offensive environment for that person.
 Any person experiencing or witnessing such behaviour has a right to complain and should refer to the Whitestone Harassment Policies, at Appendix One.

-Complaints of harassment may be raised informally with Mina Heung, with the Head of Chambers, or with any other senior member of chambers.
+Complaints of harassment may be raised informally with the Equality and Diversity Officer Mina Heung or the Complaints and Grievance Officer Peter Causton, with the Head of Chambers, or with any other senior member of chambers.
 Other informal complaints may be made to the Head of Chambers or to the Head of Legal Operations.
 Formal complaints under this policy should be made under the Whitestone Grievance Procedure/Policy.

 Chambers are committed to making reasonable adjustments to remove or reduce substantial disadvantage for disabled people working within chambers or receiving legal services within chambers, and this policy is implemented to achieve that aim.
 This policy covers all employees of chambers, barristers, clerks, pupils, mini-pupils, interns and visitors to chambers.